appsquickly/typhoon-example/Pods/Typhoon/README.md

 # Typhoon! (www.typhoonframework.org)

-A new dependency injection container for Objective-C. Light-weight, yet full-featured and super-easy to use.
+Elegant, powerful dependency injection for Cocoa and CocoaTouch.
+Lightweight (just 2500 lines of code), yet full-featured and super-easy to use.

 ## Familiar with Dependency Injection?

-* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Assembling-Components-with-Blocks">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>
+* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a>, <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>  ***Updated for version 2.0!!!!***
-* <a href="https://github.com/typhoon-framework/Typhoon-example">Try the sample application</a> (***Now updated for iOS7!!!!***)
+* <a href="https://github.com/typhoon-framework/Typhoon-example">Try the sample application</a>
 * <a href="https://github.com/typhoon-framework/Typhoon#design-goals--features">Check the feature list</a>.
 otherwise. . .

 ### What is Dependency Injection?